 Creating a splash at Hampton Water

-Hampton residents will soon be able to enjoy the longest, most powerful two-tower wakeboarding cable system in the UK.
+Hampton residents can now enjoy the longest, most powerful two-tower wakeboarding cable system in the UK.

 “A good way to describe wakeboarding is that it is just like snowboarding but on water,” says Ed Ockleford, the owner and operator of Peterborough Wakepark.
 “It’s a surface water sport that involves riding a wakeboard over water while being towed by a cable.
 It’s a great, family-friendly way to exercise and improve your fitness and is also a lot of fun.”